 (e)(d) ENA covenants and agrees that (i) ENA shall not, by act or omission, cause or bring about any breach of the Facility Agreement; and (ii) following closing of the Transaction, ENA will (A) cooperate with the LLC in enforcing any of the terms of the Facility Agreement as the LLC may reasonably request, however, any reasonable travel or other out of pocket costs incurred by ENA in connection with such requested cooperation shall be paid by the LLC, and ENA shall not be required to join as a party to any such enforcement action; and (B) deliver to TEH copies of all correspondence which it receives from any entity, including without limitation GE ABB, in connection with the Subject Unit or the Facility Agreement.

+(e) Within 10 days after the closing of the Transaction, ENA shall deliver to the LLC all plans, drawings, diagrams and other documents with respect to the Subject Unit which are referenced in Exhibit B-2 to that certain agreement dated July 14, 2000 with ABB to which the Subject Unit was previously subject and any other plans, drawings, diagrams and other documents furnished by ABB to ENA prior to closing with respect to the Subject Unit.

 4. Term.
 This Agreement shall remain in force and effect until the later of (a) December 31, 2004 (the “Term”) or (b) the 60th day following the date on which the Subject Unit achieves Commercial Operation.
 All representations, warranties, indemnities, covenants and agreements of the Parties shall survive the closing of the Transaction for the period of the Term; except that, if written notice of a claim arising prior to the end of the Term is given to the other Party by the Party making the claim on or before thirty (30) days after the end of the Term, then the relevant representation, warranty, indemnity, covenant or agreement shall survive as to such claim until the claim has been finally resolved.
 Notwithstanding anything herein to the contrary, in the event that the Facility Agreement is not delivered on or before ______________, 2001, this Agreement shall terminate and be of no further force and effect, and neither party shall have liability to the other as a result thereof.
+[OPEN BUSINESS POINT]

 5. Confidentiality.
 For a period beginning on the date of this Agreement and ending on the date on which the Subject Unit achieves Commercial Operation, no Party will disclose any confidential information furnished to it pursuant to this Agreement without the prior written consent of the other Party other than (i) to its employees, representatives, lenders, counsel, lender’s counsel and affiliates, if any, (collectively, its “representatives”) which representatives agree to be bound by the terms hereof and (ii) to GE ABB in connection with the performance of or compliance with the Facility Agreement or the obtaining of any consent, acknowledgement or confirmation from GE ABB relating to the Facility Agreement.
 The term “confidential information” shall not include information (a) as may become generally available to the public, (b) known to a Party at the time of disclosure or acquired at any time from a source other than the other Party hereto that was not prohibited from making disclosure, or (c) required to be disclosed in order to comply with any applicable law, order, regulation or ruling.
 Each Party shall promptly inform the other Party of the substance of any inquiries received by such Party from any governmental or regulatory authority in connection with attempts to gain access to confidential information concerning the Transaction.